noris-network/mcs-backup/README.md

   * Stale locks can be automatically removed (mcs-backup)
   * Hooks (pre, post, pipe-in/out) (mcs-backup)

-Detailed configuration documentation and integration examples are available in the [docs](docs/) directory.
+> Detailed configuration documentation and integration examples are available in the [docs](docs/) directory.

 ## Usage
-As MCS-Backup is scheduling backups and provides prometheus metrics, it should be started as a background service.
+As MCS-Backup is scheduling backups and provides prometheus metrics, it should be started as a service.
 In a kubernetes context it can run as sidecar container or stand-alone deployment, depending on the usage scenario.

 ### File Backup
 In order to backup plain files, `mcs-backup` needs to be able to access the file